Skip to content

 3. Split system vs user messages

-Impact: Reduce token waste significantly by enabling KV-Cache Optimization.
+Reduces token waste significantly by enabling KV-cache optimization.

 messages = [